Molkobain/itop-markdown-viewer/README.md

 * [Change log](CHANGELOG.md)

 ## Description
 Easily edit fields in Markdown without any modification to your datamodel!
+Perfect for FAQs and many others objects 👌

 Advanced features support such as headings, emphasis, lists, images, hyperlinks, highlighting, code formatting...